 By 2021-22, UNCG will receive $35,447,019 in research and development sponsored program awards and licensing income, an increase of 19.8% ($5,858,522 additional over a base of $29,588,497).

 From UNC Greensboro: UNC Greensboro’s faculty, staff, and students are redefining the public research university as an inclusive, collaborative, and responsive institution that makes a difference in the communities we serve.
 UNCG is one of just 50 doctoral universities in the country classified by the Carnegie Foundation as having both “higher research activity” and a deep, broad, and sustained commitment to community engagement.
 UNCG research makes a difference.
 We’ve helped develop strategies for using technology to promote global development and data to foster healthier neighborhoods.
 We’ve harnessed virtual reality to help stroke victims and developed a wearable device to help patients monitor heart health.
 UNCG continues to expand campus infrastructure and amenities to accommodate growth, fuel ongoing research productivity, and catalyze community-engaged partnerships.
-A new 180,000-square-foot Nursing and Instructional Building is now under construction on campus and will provide additional space for cutting edge research.
+A new 180,000-square-foot Nursing and Instructional Building is now open, providing additional state-of-the-art space for cutting edge research.
 The university is also exploring several new projects along its Millennial Campus corridor to help create facilitate public/private partnerships and research opportunities.
 Greater productivity will amplify our impact in many ways, allowing faculty to bring cutting-edge research to their classrooms, providing greater opportunities for undergraduate and graduate students to engage in research, and bringing additional resources to help us address the complex problems of today.

 By fall 2021, UNCG will enroll 5,436 rural students, a 9.4% increase over 2016 levels (469 additional rural students over a base of 4,967).